mleverance/sc_shell_lessons/01-shell-basics.md

 - *command-line interface,* or CLI is an interface that developed from keyboard inputs
 >The heart of a CLI is a *read-evaluate-print loop,* or REPL: when the user types a command and then presses the Enter (or Return) key, the computer reads it, executes it, and prints its output in the shell window.
 The user then types another command, and so on until the user logs off.
 The shell is a **command-line interface** which is useful for complex, purpose-specific things.
 It uses a simple vocabulary of commands that are typed in by the user.

 - *graphical user interface,* or GUI, which has windows, icons and pointers.
-They are easy to learn and fantastic for simple tasks where "click" translates into "do the thing I want".
+> They are easy to learn and fantastic for simple tasks where "click" translates into "do the thing I want".
 It relies on wanting a simple set of things, and having programs that can do those things, like click farms set up to click on paid advertising links.

 ### The Shell
 The Shell is a program which runs other programs rather than doing calculations itself.
 The most popular Unix shell is Bash, (the Bourne Again SHell ---
 it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.

-### Is CLI difficult to use?
+### You might be wondering...
+Is CLI difficult to use?
 If you haven't used the shell before, it may seem clunky and unrelatable at first.
 It will take some effort to learn because it's a different way of interacting with the computer than what you're most likely used to.
 With a GUI you get set choices and you select one.
 With a **command line interface** (CLI) the choices are combinations of commands and parameters, and because they aren't presented to you, you have to learn a few, like learning vocabulary in a new language.
 But the plus is that a small number of commands gets you a long way, and we'll cover those essential few today.
 > Some places you might see a CLI are webserver, remote computer, copying/moving large files, high performance computing or cluster computing

 ### Activity
-- Talk to one of your neighbors and use the etherpad to enter answers for these:
+- Talk to a neighbor and use the etherpad to enter answers for these:
+- **Advantages/disadvantages of CLI**
+- **Advantages/disadvantages of GUI**

-- Advantages/disadvantages of CLI
+- CLI
   - advantages are its high action-to-keystroke ratio, its support for automating repetitive tasks, and its capacity to access networked machines
   - disadvantages are its primarily textual nature and how cryptic its commands and operation can be
-- Advantages/disadvantages of GUI
+- GUI
   - don't have to learn commands, choices easy to see
   - stuck with interface design, limited to clicking to select